St. Andrew’s United Church

 Known as the “Red Roof Church“, once you arrive in Rossland unless it’s a foggy day, you can see St. Andrew’s United Church from most places in town.

-A “Certificate of Trustees Asking Consent of Presbytery” regarding St. Andrew’s United Church, Rossland, for the 2-year lease of their building to Visions for Small Schools Society to have a new campus in Rossland for the Seven Summits Centre for Learning for the period of July 2017, to July 2019.
+A “Certificate of Trustees Asking Consent of Presbytery” was approved regarding St. Andrew’s United Church, Rossland, for the 2-year lease of their building to Visions for Small Schools Society to have a new campus in Rossland for the Seven Summits Centre for Learning for the period of July 2017, to July 2019.

 The congregation will continue to have access to their building for worship and special events.